weishiuchang/writeups/onprem-istio/README.md

 istio-system   istio-ingressgateway        LoadBalancer   10.43.229.84    172.18.100.0   15020:31477/TCP,80:...
 ```

 Looks like our [MetalLB](https://github.com/metallb/metallb) assigned `172.18.100.0` to this thing called `istio-ingressgateway`.
-Well that's a fair bet it's what we were looking for. **But**, it doesn't seem to respond on http:
+Well that's a fair bet it's what we are looking for. **But**, it doesn't seem to respond on http:

 ```bash
 # curl -v http://localhost